adamharrison/liquid-cpp/README.md

 Or, alternatively, one can use the "drop in replacement" function, which will register the exact same constructs as the normal liquid library.

-This is generally discouraged, as you lose some useful features of the library; like the ability to have independent liquid contexts with different tags, filters, operators, and settings; and you have thread-safe rendering of shared templates, vs. just shoving everything into a global namespace.
+This is generally discouraged, as you lose some useful features of the library; like the ability to have independent liquid contexts with different tags, filters, operators, and settings; and you have explicit thread-safe rendering of shared templates, vs. just shoving everything into a global namespace.
 But, it's of course, up to you.

 ```ruby